Before we begin about Production-ready Spinnaker. Let us see what exactly is Spinnaker ? and why there is so much buzz about the Product Spinnaker?

 5) Pipeline Best Practices

 Always trigger pipeline using Git events or using API Triggers.
 Try to avoid Manual triggers unless you are in of manual triggering.
-Which helps to auditing and its easy to trace the job as well.
+This helps with auditing and it’s easy to trace the job as well.
 For any sensitive information in the Pipeline / Configuration’s, Try to use Vault like enterprise solution or you can try Base64 Encryption for the same.
 Use Kayenta and Chaos Monkey for your production rollout. instead of the manual rollout.

 After all the above implementation, the most critical and challenging is accountability.
 Who Owns which piece of the tool.
 Try to avoid unwanted access to the pods/instances for troubleshooting.
 Use Sudo or login trace-set tools for login into K8s to access pods.
 Document the process of Upgrading, implementation and have the Solution blueprint handy.
 So, it’s easy for the support team to manage the application in the production infrastructure.
 Always try to maintain the N-1 version with the latest security patches.
 Plan well in advance about your maintenance windows, and regular communication is must needed in the process.
 Always Remember the KISS rule in the Production deployment of any application using Spinnaker.

 By following the tips above, you will cover all the basics for Spinnaker production readiness.
 But there are many more areas that you should explore, such as stability, performance, network, auto-scaling, and much more.
 Follow OpsMx blog for more such Enterprise-grade solutions for Spinnaker 🙂